 Photo Tip: Simplify the scene

 Many photographers try to include everything including the kitchen sink into a photograph and that works for many types of photographs including landscapes, panoramas, skylines and urban environments.
 In my opinion, a really good photograph should only have a single idea in your photograph that conveys a complete story that hopefully engages us.
+When we learn to simplify the scene, things get more focused and easy to see and visualize for their message.

 Experimenting and pairing down